 She says her father’s influence instilled a love of nature in her at an early age.

 “My Dad was a bird watcher and his father before him.
 He taught us how rare certain birds were and how we must look after them.”

 From law to land conservation

-Jane graduated from the University of Tasmania with a combined Science and Arts degree with Honours in Law in 1998.
-She became involved with the TLC only a few years later, and has become well known in her home state as an an eco-crusader.
+Jane graduated from the University of Tasmania with a combined Bachelor of Science and Laws degree with Honours in Law in 1998.
+She became involved with the TLC only a few years later, and has become well known in her home state as an eco-crusader.